bigbluemachine/rendezvous/README.md

 To install, download and run the install page (index redirects here if not installed).

-After installation, the index page will contains the chat client.
+After installation, the index page will contain the chat client.

+To uninstall, run the uninstall page.